-There has never been a better time to study facilities management in New Zealand, with Massey University opening enrolments for Aotearoa’s first entry-level FM university qualifications in October this year.
+There has never been a better time to study facilities management in New Zealand, with Massey University opening enrolments for Aotearoa’s first entry-level FM university qualifications in October 2020.

 Massey University – New FM Qualifications

-In a major development for the FM industry in New Zealand, Massey University has opened enrolments for Aotearoa’s first entry-level university qualifications in facilities management.
+In a major development for the FM industry in New Zealand, Massey University opened enrolments for Aotearoa’s first entry-level university qualifications in facilities management in October 2020.

 The Diploma in Facilities Management (DipFM) is aimed primarily at school leavers and junior level FM professionals looking to underpin their practice with foundational knowledge of a rapidly growing sector, while the new Graduate Diploma in Facilities Management (GradDipFM) is designed to provide an educational route for facilities management professionals to progress into more senior leadership roles.